Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational, state‑specific information on New Mexico hemp and hemp‑derived cannabinoid laws.
-It is for educational purposes only and not legal advice.
+This guide provides an educational overview of New Mexico’s hemp and hemp‑derived cannabinoid laws as of July 1, 2026.
+It is for informational purposes only and does not constitute legal advice.

 New Mexico, USA hemp laws: quick overview